lfricken/oni-mods/test.md

 ### Tile Palette
 * The Tile Palette tab lets you place walls, floors, doors, tables etc. into the Scene tab
-* Make sure to select the right Active Tilemap when editing
+* Make sure to select the right Active Tilemap in the Tile Palette when editing
 * The new tiles and objects will be added to the right categories within the active tilemap automatically

 ### Edit a Palette